-We market our products through our provider network by training our network providers on the advantages of CareCredit products and by making marketing materials available for providers to use to promote the program and educate customers.
+We market our products through our network of providers by training them on the advantages of CareCredit and by creating marketing materials for providers to use to promote the program and educate customers.
 Our training helps our providers learn to discuss payment options during the pre-treatment consultation phase, including the option to apply for a CareCredit credit card and the offer of promotional credit.
-According to a 2018 survey of our CareCredit customers, 42% indicated that they would have postponed or reduced the scope of treatment if financing was not offered by their provider.
+According to a 2019 survey of our CareCredit customers, 50% indicated they would have postponed or reduced the scope of treatment if financing was not offered by their provider.
 Consumers can apply for our CareCredit products in the provider's office or online via the web or mobile device.

-We also market our products to potential and existing customers directly using digital marketing (search engine optimization and paid search).
-Our provider locator, on our website, allows customers to search for healthcare service providers that accept the CareCredit credit card by desired geography and provider type.
-According to our records, our CareCredit provider locator averaged over 1.1 million searches per month during the year ended December 31, 2018.
-We believe our partners recognize the locator as an important source of new customer acquisition.
+As the market continues to evolve, we are increasingly seeing more customers from mobile and internet channels.
+Consumers are going online to look for information about the types of procedures or care they need, where to receive that care and how to pay for it.
+As such, we are promoting CareCredit directly to potential and existing customers using digital marketing.
+Our provider locator, on our website, allows customers to search among the more than 240,000 locations that accept the CareCredit credit card by desired geography and provider type.
+According to our records, our CareCredit provider locator averaged over 1.3 million searches per month during the year ended December 31, 2019.
+We believe our partners recognize the locator as an important source of new customer acquisition and information about their practice.